PritiLohra/Amazon_clone/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to contribute to the project by submitting pull requests.
-Follow the guidelines in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Acknowledgments

 - This project is an educational exercise and is not affiliated with Amazon.